 What betting strategies can do is to reduce the volatility/swings.
 Most players stick to their lucky numbers, with a mix of outside bets and some extra chips on spots that feel lucky.

 The most important strategy for roulette (and all casino games) is to play within your bankroll.
 By splitting your overall bankroll into pieces, and being disciplined enough not to chase losses, you can enjoy the games more often.
 The split will depend on how easily you can replenish your bankroll, with 1/10th per session being a solid starting point.
 Remember, bonuses and promotions can help your money last a lot longer.

 Bets on the standard rectangular roulette betting grid are split between inside bets and outside bets.
 Inside bets are for individual numbers or groups of two or more numbers.
 Outside bets include red/black, odd/even or 12’s.
 When you cover more than one outcome with a chip, the value is split.
 Roulette odds paid on a single number are 35-1.
 With a single zero, you have a one in 36 chance of hitting, with two zero segments this increases to one in 37.
 Outside bets are either two-to-one (12’s) or one-to-one (odd/even).

 Here are the most popular bets:

-There are also bets that include the zero.
-You can bet on three segments, for example zero, one, and two.
+There are also bets that include zero.
+You can bet on three segments, for example, zero, one, and two.
 On the US wheel, you can also bet on both zeros, one, two and three — this is known as a ‘basket’ bet.

 Advanced roulette games give you the option to bet on the racetrack betting layout.
 This mimics the wheel, in an oval shape.
 You can bet on specific numbers, numbers and their neighbours, or splits of the wheel with names derived from the French.